Written by Aaron R. Winston

 Funding can never be guaranteed, no matter the strength of your case or how badly hurt you are.

-All underwriters should make sure the brokers they use will not dishonestly advertise guaranteed pre-settlement funding to you.
-However, they likely save on advertising by using aggressive, less-than truthful brokers.
 So if the legal funding underwriters are not concerned with following these FTC laws, it would make perfect financial sense to them.
 Once again, none of this is fair to consumers or ethically ok.

 Even with these false promises, do not lose hope.
 Since if you can file a suit against another person or company for the injuries and damages you sustained, you can get approved for a lawsuit settlement cash advance on your case.